jiajunh/papers/llm.md

 ## Multimodal

 **ConceptAttention: Diffusion Transformers Learn Highly Interpretable Features** [paper](https://arxiv.org/pdf/2502.04320)
 * Mannaully add object token at the end of the prompts improves saliency map, especially for diffusion models.

+**Shikra: Unleashing Multimodal LLM’s Referential Dialogue Magic [paper](https://arxiv.org/pdf/2306.15195)**
+* Train with bboxes, make model more easy to interactive.

+**An Empirical Study of GPT-3 for Few-Shot Knowledge-Based VQA [PICa](https://arxiv.org/pdf/2109.05014)**
+* Use captions of the image and compose few shot learning for answering questions to a image.

 ## Efficiency and Optimization